jdrae/realtime_chart/note/milestone1.md

 - async kafka
   - Why?
 When data is sent synchronously to Kafka, the WebSocket thread is blocked during the sending process.
 It might occur a bottleneck.
   - How?
 Asynchronous functions in the kafka class can only be executed in the loop in which that instance is running.
 Since WebsocketClient runs in its own thread, it calls ayncio.run_coroutine_threadsafe to offload the asynchronous on_message work to another thread.
+  - asyncio.sleep
+    - Why?
+The main thread must not terminate so that the event loop stays alive and coroutine tasks can run properly.
+Threads created with threading.Thread are non-daemon by default, meaning they can stay alive even after the main thread ends.
+However, in the current code, the thread object is created inside main(), so it disappears when main terminates.
+    - time.sleep?
+While the main thread is paused and other threads keep running, the event loop in the main thread also stops, making it impossible to register coroutines.
+As a result, data may be lost.
 ## 3. Save data from Kafka to Postgresql

 ## 4. Design Web